 Between February and August of 2001, Zacarias Moussaoui lived in Norman, Oklahoma and attended Airman Flight School at Max Westheimer Airport, which is owned and operated by the University of Oklahoma.
 Moussaoui even lived in a university dormitory.
 According to Moussaoui’s indictment, Atta and Al-Shehhi had visited the same flight school in July, 2000, but did not take classes there.

 Westheimer Aiport is just three miles northwest of Norman and was originally a U.S. Navy flight training field.
 A squadron of the Civil Air Patrol (CAP), a federally supported, non-profit corporation that serves as the official civilian auxiliary of the U. S. Air Force, still gathers at Westheimer every week.
-Coincidentally, several of the alleged 9/11 hijackers rented apartments in Delray Beach, Florida from a member of CAP.
+Coincidentally, several of the alleged 9/11 hijackers rented apartments in Delray Beach, Florida from a woman whose husband was a member of CAP.
 One of the apartments was said to be “a meeting ground for terrorists.”
-The CAP member landlord, Mike Irish, turned out to be the first intended victim of the October 2001 anthrax attacks.
+The CAP member, Mike Irish, turned out to be connected to the October 2001 anthrax attacks.
 One of his employees actually died from the anthrax.

 In 2005, Airman Flight School shut down due to its inability to pay rent and the university newspaper revealed the name of the company that had leased the building.
 “The airport building is owned by the University of Oklahoma.
 A Cleveland County District Court order had granted possession of the building to the current landlord, Baker Hughes, Inc., of Houston, which leases the building from OU.”
 Baker Hughes is an oil services company that is among an elite few making a killing off of the Iraq War.